 Startup Library is a collection of resources curated by YC with everything you could possibly need to know about startups.
 It’s available for free to everyone, even if you haven’t participated in a YC program, which makes it an invaluable asset for any founder out there.

 🎤 Events & Office Hours

-YC routinely hosts events all over the world -- typically at Universities, Startup Hubs, or Alumni HQs -- to introduce themselves to potential founders outside Silicon Valley.
-These are great opportunities to learn more about the program, and figure out if it’s a good fit for you.
+YC routinely hosts events all over the world to introduce themselves to potential founders, typically at Universities, Startup Hubs, or Alumni HQs.
+These are great opportunities to learn more about YC, and figure out if it’s a good fit for you.

 Every once in a while at these events, partners also host 10-minute Office Hours with founders.
-Typically these have high demand and require pre-enrollment, so keep an eye out on their Twitter and events page.
+These are typically in high demand and require pre-enrollment, so keep an eye out on their Twitter and events page.
 I like to think of these as a free round of feedback.
-If you play it right by incorporating the partner’s advice by the time you apply, this is essentially like skipping one unsuccessful admissions cycle.
-Having said that, office hours are not as common nowadays, so don’t stress out about not getting them, most successful applicants don’t.
+If you play it right by incorporating whatever feedback the partner gives you by the time you formally apply, you essentially skip one unsuccessful admissions cycle.
+Office hours are not as common nowadays, so don’t stress out about getting them, most successful applicants don’t.

 🔭 Requests for Startups

 On their website, YC has a list of ideas that sound interesting to them.
-I’ve seen many founders give too much weight to this list, when in reality you should work on a problem you care about.
+Some founders give too much weight to the list.
 To paraphrase YC: Many of the best ideas we’ve funded were ones that surprised us, not ones we were waiting for...Please don’t feel that you need to work on these [RFS] to apply, most of the companies we fund will continue to be internet and mobile ones… Also, you shouldn’t start a company just because it’s on this list.
 The RFS mostly exists to encourage you to apply if you’re already working on an idea in one of these areas.